microsoft/vscode-copilot-release/.github/ISSUE_TEMPLATE/bug_report_ux.md

 name: Bug report for GitHub Copilot Chat
 about: Create a report to help us improve Copilot Chat's interface in VS Code
 ---
-- Did you search for existing issues: (YES/NO)
+- Did you search for existing issues?
+(YES/NO)
 - Have you attached logs to help diagnose this issue?
 (YES/NO)

 - Copilot Chat Extension Version**: